 FAQs about Pompe disease

-Despite the recent approval of specific therapies for Pompe disease, no cure is currently available.
-Still, Pompe disease patients can benefit from enzyme replacement therapies, which were designed to slow the progression of the disease by reducing the toxic buildup of glycogen inside cells, as well as the combination therapy Pombiliti + Opfolda.
-Supportive treatments like physical therapy and occupational therapy also can be of help to navigate life with Pompe disease.
+Despite the approvals of specific therapies for Pompe disease, no cure is available.
+Still, Pompe patients can benefit from enzyme replacement therapies, designed to slow the progression of the disease by reducing the toxic buildup of glycogen inside cells, as well as from the combination therapy Pombiliti + Opfolda.
+Supportive treatments like physical therapy and occupational therapy also can be of help in navigating life with Pompe disease.

-The estimated incidence (number of new cases) of Pompe disease varies in different locations and among ethnic groups.
-In the U.S., Pompe disease affects about one of every 40,000 people overall, though the rate is higher — one out of every 14,000 — among African Americans.
-Among people of European descent, late-onset Pompe affects one of every 60,000 people, while infantile-onset Pompe affects about one of 100,000 individuals.
-In southern China and Taiwan, the incidence of Pompe disease has been estimated at one of every 50,000 people, while in Australia, the estimated incidence is one in 145,000.
+The estimated incidence (the number of new cases in a given time period) of Pompe disease varies in different locations and among ethnic groups.
+In the U.S., Pompe disease affects about 1 of every 40,000 people overall, though the rate is higher — 1 of every 14,000 — among African Americans.
+Among people of European descent, late-onset Pompe affects 1 in every 60,000 people, while infantile-onset Pompe affects about 1 in 100,000 individuals.
+In southern China and Taiwan, the incidence of Pompe disease has been estimated at 1 in every 50,000 people, while in Australia, the estimated incidence is 1 in 145,000.

-In the U.S., the federal government recommends checking newborns for a number of serious genetic disorders that can be tested for shortly after birth; these diseases are listed on the recommended uniform screening panel (RUSP) and Pompe was added to the RUSP in 2015.
-While the federal government recommends screening for all disorders on the RUSP, each individual state ultimately decides what conditions are tested for in that state’s newborn screening programs.
-As of 2020, Pompe disease was a part of newborn screening programs in 20 U.S. states as well as Washington, D.C.
+In the U.S., the federal government recommends checking newborns for a number of serious genetic disorders that can be tested for shortly after birth; these diseases are listed on the recommended uniform screening panel (RUSP), to which Pompe was added in 2015.
+While the U.S. government recommends screening for all disorders on the RUSP, each state ultimately decides what conditions are tested for in that state’s newborn screening programs.
+As of 2023, Pompe disease was a part of newborn screening programs in 45 U.S. states and Washington, D.C.

 Pompe disease is a lifelong and progressive disorder, and its symptoms generally worsen over time.
 Disease symptoms often can cause difficulties with activities in day-to-day life — for example, most late-onset patients experience some difficulty walking, and many will eventually rely on a wheelchair to get around.
 Learning new coping strategies and finding accommodations can help make navigating daily life with Pompe disease less burdensome.